Meets Overview

 Unsanctioned Meets

-Pass meets are non official (unsanctioned) meets that are typically open only to swimmers that have NOT achieved their LMR qualifying time.
-At the Whistler Pass Meet, we typically include all of our swimmers by running the events for our LMR swimmers as time trials.
+PASS (Progressive Assessment of Swimming Skills) meets are non-official (unsanctioned) meets that are typically open only to swimmers that have NOT achieved their LMR qualifying time.
+At the Whistler PASS Meet, we typically include all of our swimmers by running the events for our LMR swimmers as time trials.

 Pass meets are a great way for swimmers to get a taste of competition and provide an opportunity for swimmers to achieve their LMR qualifying time, which opens up the possibility of higher level meets.